Tiwari666/Deep_Learning/README.md

-# Four pillars of deep learning:
+# Eight pillars of deep learning:

 A neural network is a computational model inspired by the structure and functioning of the human brain.
 It is a fundamental